Sjálvstýri

 Sjálvstýri (previously Sjálvstýrisflokkurin) (English: referred to interchangeably as Independence, Self-Government, or Home Rule) is a liberal, autonomist political party on the Faroe Islands.
-It is currently led by the Mayor of Klaksvík, Jógvan Skorheim.
+It is currently led by Sámal Petur í Grund.

+History

 Nýtt Sjálvstýri traditionally supported greater autonomy for the Faroes within the Kingdom of Denmark, but in 1998 it agreed, as part of a coalition deal with Tjóðveldi and Fólkaflokkurin, to support national independence for the Faroes.
 Today it supports obtaining independence through gradually increasing Faroese autonomy until the Faroe Islands becomes a de facto independent state.

 At the 2008 election to the Løgting, the party won 7.2% of the popular vote and two out of 33 seats.
 In early elections in 2011, the party's vote fell to 4.2% and it lost one seat.
 At the 2011 election to the Løgting, the party won 4% of the votes; two members were elected.
+The party failed to reach the electoral threshold of 3.03% in the 2022 general election and therefore did not win any seats.
+It reentered the Løgting in the 2026 general election with 1 seat.